SEPTEMBER 7- TODAY’S READING FROM THE ONE YEAR BIBLE- SONG OF SONGS 5:1-8:14; 2 CORINTHIANS 9:1-15; PSALMS 51:1-19; PROVERBS 22:24-25

 Song of Songs 6:3 3 “I am my beloved’s and my beloved is mine, He who pastures his flock among the lilies.”

-When he sees her, He praises her for her beauty.
+When he sees her, he praises her for her beauty.
 She is as beautiful as Jerusalem (6:4).
-Jerusalem features as the center stage of redemption, so it is no wonder that this relationship mirrors the gospel love of the Bridegroom for the Bride!
+Jerusalem features as the center stage of redemption, so it is no wonder that this relationship mirrors the gospel love of the heavenly Bridegroom for the Bride!

 Psalm 50:2 2 Out of Zion, the perfection of beauty, God has shone forth.